About the Prince

 I figured out early on that Pinot Noir was the greatest food wine on the planet.
 Loving gourmet delights, Pinot Noir was the natural partner for foods from the sea (salmon, ahi), the air (quail), the water (duck) and the earth (venison).
 Pinot Noir is made for drinking with food and when you have the perfect match, the experience can bring you to your knees!
 Seductive, elegant, and earthy, Pinot Noir unites friends, food and good time into a glorious dining experience.

-I taste and drink Pinot Noir daily, I read about Pinot Noir constantly through all of the available sources on wine, and I visit Pinot Noir-producing wine regions frequently.
-I also lead wine tours, organize wine tasting dinners, and correspond on Pinot Noir for the most popular wine podcast on the internet, Grape Radio.
-Additionally, I am involved in an exciting new project, Grape Vision, which is the video-driven offspring of Grape Radio.
+I taste and drink Pinot Noir daily, I read about Pinot Noir constantly through all of the available sources on wine, and I visit Pinot Noir producing wine regions frequently.
+I also lead wine tours, organize wine tastings and wine dinners, participate as a judge in wine competitions, and correspond on Pinot Noir for the most popular wine podcast on the internet, Grape Radio.
+Additionally, I am involved in Grape Vision, a video-driven offspring of Grape Radio that has won a James Beard Award for a video on the Russian River Valley.
+I also write a wine blog, "The Wine Dudes," for Orange County's lifestyle magazine, Orange Coast Magazine.

 Over the years, upon my urgings, a number of die-hard Cabernet drinkers have developed a preference for Pinot Noir and began drinking Pinot Noir regularly while cases of Bordeaux languished in their cellars.
 They would remark, “Rusty, you’re such a ‘prince’ for introducing me to Pinot Noir.”
 The moniker stuck, and now my proud title is “Prince of Pinot.”

 Today, I have an enthusiastic reader base throughout the world.
-This is in part because I don’t score wines, preferring to give some helpful comments that reveal the style and spirit of a wine that lead you on the path of discovery, but do not tell you what to drink, and in part because I do not take wine or myself too seriously as reflected in the humorous slant to my writing and reporting.
+This is in part because I prefer to give some helpful comments that reveal the style and spirit of a wine that lead you on the path of discovery, but do not tell you what to drink, and in part because I do not take wine or myself too seriously as reflected in the humorous slant to my writing and reporting.

 Explore, experiment, and find out what is magical for you.
 My opinion is heavily based on vast experience, but it is not infallible or almighty.
 I might be a Prince, but I do not rule the world of Pinot Noir.
 Explore the kingdom and revel in its diversity.
 And always remember, “If you drink no Noir, you Pinot Noir.”